getfidia/fidia-payment-widget/README.md

 <button class="fidia-embed-target" data-fidia-username="gbahdeyboh" data-fidia-slug="laptop"></button>
 ```

-## Usage (Nuxt)
+### Nuxt
-In your plugins folder and create a file named `fidia-widget.js`.
+In your plugins folder, create a file named `fidia-widget.js`.
 Copy and paste the below code into this file.

 ```javascript
 export default () => {